apereo/cas/docs/cas-server-documentation/webflow/Webflow-Customization-Interrupt.md

 }
 ```

-To see the relevant list of CAS properties, please [review this guide](../configuration/Configuration-Properties.html#authentication-interrupt-json).

 ### Regex Attribute

-This strategy allows one to define regular expression patterns in CAS settings that would be matched against attributes names and values.
+This strategy allows one to define regular expression patterns in CAS settings that would be
-If a successful match is produced while CAS examines the collection of both authentication and principal attributes, the authentication flow
+matched against attributes names and values.
+If a successful match is produced while CAS
+examines the collection of both authentication and principal attributes, the
-would be interrupted.
+authentication flow would be interrupted.

-To see the relevant list of CAS properties, please [review this guide](../configuration/Configuration-Properties.html#authentication-interrupt-regex-attributes).
+{% include {{ version }}/regex-interrupt-configuration.md %}

 ### Groovy

-This strategy reaches out to a Groovy resource whose job is to dynamically calculate whether the authentication flow should be interrupted given the provided username and certain number of other parameters.
+This strategy reaches out to a Groovy resource whose job is to dynamically
+calculate whether the authentication flow should be interrupted given the
+provided username and certain number of other parameters.

 The script may be defined as: